subrata-dey7/usa-regional-sales-analysis/README.md

 This project is open source and free to use for educational purposes.

-🎉🎉 Thank you for checking out the - “USA Regional Sales Analysis” project !!!
+🎉🎉 Thank you for checking out the - “USA Regional Sales Analysis (EDA)” project !!!